-In 2010-11, retention rates for African American and Hispanic students were higher than those for Asian, White, and multiracial students in all secondary grades (Figure 5 and Table 6).
-African American and Hispanic students were at least twice as likely to be retained as Asian students in Grades 7-11 and White students in Grades 7 and 9-11.
-For all racial/ethnic groups, rates of retention were highest in Grade 9.
+In 2011-12, retention rates for African American and Hispanic students were higher than those for Asian, White, and multiracial students in every secondary grade (Figure 5 and Table 6).
+African American and Hispanic students were at least three times as likely to be retained as Asian students in Grades 7-11 and at least twice as likely to be retained as White students in Grades 9-11.
+Rates of retention were highest in Grade 9 for all ethnic groups except Asians, whose highest rates were in Grades 9 and 12.

-Among multiracial students, retention rates for the three groups with the largest numbers of students were 4.2 percent for students identified as White and African American, 3.0 percent for students identified as White and American Indian, and 1.6 percent for students identified as White and Asian.
+Among multiracial students, retention rates for the three groups with the largest numbers of students were 4.1 percent for students identified as White and African American, 3.2 percent for students identified as White and American Indian, and 1.4 percent for students identified as White and Asian.

-Among Hispanic students in the secondary grades, retention rates were highest for Whites and American Indians (6.1% each) (Table 7 on page 25).
-Among multiracial Hispanic students in the secondary grades, retention rates for the three groups with the largest numbers of students were 5.2 percent for students identified as White and African American, 5.4 percent for students identified as White and American Indian, and 3.9 percent for students identified as White and Asian.
+Among Hispanic students in the secondary grades, retention rates were highest for Whites (6.0%) and American Indians (5.9%) (Table 7 on page 25).
+Among multiracial Hispanic students in the secondary grades, retention rates for the three groups with the largest numbers of students were 5.1 percent for students identified as White and African American, 5.3 percent for students identified as White and American Indian, and 2.3 percent for students identified as White and Asian.

-Figure 5 Grade-Level Retention, Grade 9, by Race/Ethnicity, Texas Public Schools, 2010-11
+Figure 5 Grade-Level Retention, Grade 9, by Race/Ethnicity, Texas Public Schools, 2011-12